 Historically it has been a challenge for professionals to find liability insurance for paid-for services that are inclusive of animal-assisted interventions.
 Pet Partners is pleased to announce that we are piloting a practitioner insurance program.
 Learn more about obtaining insurance as a professional.

 Although some professionals choose to use their own animal in AAT, partnering with a highly qualified volunteer is not only a valid choice, but in some cases better.

 As a professional, your focus is on your client.
 Will handling an animal be a distraction?
 If you plan to use AAT for only certain parts of your day, where will your animal wait?
 How will you manage their need for breaks and stimulation?
-And keep in mind not every animal is well suited for therapy work.
+And keep in mind that not every animal is well-suited for therapy work.
 If your animal does not enjoy interacting with clients, does this mean you won’t offer AAT?